unicoderns/orm/docs/05-fields/01-index.md

 ## Decorator

-Declare a field (public) or secret (private) and also takes a string as field alias
+Declare a field (public) or secret (private) and also takes an optional string as field alias

 ```typescript
 @field("first_name")